-When I first started my nutrition private practice I remember feeling on top of the world.
-At the ripe age of 26 I finally felt like a grown up because I had my very own business with a website, brochure and business cards.
+When I first started my nutrition private practice, I remember feeling on top of the world.
+At the ripe age of 26, I finally felt like a grownup because I had my very own business with a website, brochure, and business cards.

 I had just graduated from my holistic nutrition program and the letters after my name – R.H.N. helped me to feel more confident and prepared.
 I was excited to help people overcome the same digestion hell that I’d gone through.
-Except their healing protocol wouldn’t have to include invasive tests and blanks stares from the Doctors who all told me there was nothing wrong with me except for a little acid reflux.
+Except their healing protocol wouldn’t have to include invasive tests and blank stares from the doctors who all told me there was nothing wrong with me except for a little acid reflux.

 I wish I could find my first free seminar poster… it would give me a big laugh now.

 No one showed up to my first 2 free seminars.
-The third time I held my free seminar my mom brought some friends.
+The third time I held my free seminar, my mom brought some friends.
 That wasn’t embarrassing at all!

-In this article I’m going to share 5 steps that you can take right now to start your holistic health private practice so that you CAN coach as many people as you want AND make really good money without burning yourself out or going into massive debt.
+In this article, I’m going to share 5 steps that you can take right now to start your holistic health private practice so that you CAN coach as many people as you want AND make really good money without burning yourself out or going into massive debt.

 Step 1: Pick A Niche & Dive In Deep